 I won’t go into detail why I went to crisis mode because they’re kind of personal.
 But I didn’t really want to waste that crisis mode because I realized that there’s always something to learn when I get to those moments.
 Of course they involve a lot of crying and writing and despair…and sometimes I don’t feel like I can bounce back.
 But I always do, and it’s really by God’s grace that I find myself back on my feet again.

 See, here’s the thing.
 It’s no secret that I over think.
 I realized that the reason I panic most of the time when I think of things is that I tend to think of things in fast forward.
-I jump from Point A to Point Z, and I panic because I feel like it’s such a huge jump, and there will be so many drastic changes and I don’t know if I can deal with all of it and if it’s even the right choice.1 And then I try to imagine what would happen if I didn’t make the choice and I see myself regretting everything that hasn’t happened yet.
+I jump from Point A to Point Z, and I panic because I feel like it’s such a huge jump, and there will be so many drastic changes and I don’t know if I can deal with all of it and if it’s even the right choice. ((See how I wrote this sentence?
+That’s me on panic mode.))
+And then I try to imagine what would happen if I didn’t make the choice and I see myself regretting everything that hasn’t happened yet.
 When I get into that panic mode, the easiest option that comes to my mind is to run away.
 Do something else.
 Distract myself.
 Pray that the thing that’s bothering me will go away without me doing anything about it.
 I was afraid of taking action because I don’t know if I can handle getting the thing I set out for, but I was also afraid of not taking action because I didn’t want to regret the things I didn’t do.

 No wonder I go on panic mode, right?
 But I’m forgetting something: